-photographer Antoine Repessé stopped throwing away his recyclable trash.
-The photographer collected , his empty plastics from the toilet, old magazine, and cartons of his favourite cereals.
-For Four years, he accumulated waste (mostly inorganic) and his apartment was filled up, leavening him little room for living.
-Over the 4 year period, the Lille-based artist accumulated over 70 cubic metres of trash: 1,600 milk bottles, 4,800 toilet rolls, and 800 kg (~1,750 lb) of newspapers,
+Antoine Repessé stopped throwing away his recyclable trash.
+The photographer collected his empty plastics from the toilet, old magazine, and cartons of his favourite cereals.
+And for four years, he accumulated waste (mostly inorganic) in his apartment; leavening him little room for living.
+Over the 4 year period, the Lille-based artist accumulated over 70 cubic metres of trash: 1,600 milk bottles, 4,800 toilet rolls, and 800 kg (~1,750 lb) of newspapers.

-The wastes which now form his art and with his photography skill was able to put forward for message for the environment.
-His powerful photo series, called ‘#365 Unpacked’, hopes to challenge us– the end consumers — to rethink our role in the disposal of all our waste.
+The wastes which now form most part of his art to put forward for the message for more effective, environment conscious consumption.
+His powerful photo series, ‘#365 Unpacked’, hopes to challenge us– the end consumers — to rethink our role in the disposal of all our waste.

 With his series, Antoine tackles the main obstacle against the decisive directions in waste management – it’s how invisible these problems are in our day-to-day lives: “We’re often told about the quantity of waste we produce, but I think the impact of a picture can be more powerful than a ton of words,” remarks Repessé.
 “I hope my project can inspire change,” – and so do we.